Tips for Traveling With Toddlers

 - Cards.
 Nothing passes the time like a fun family game of cards.
 Be sure to bring an extra pack for your youngest to play with.
 Flash cards are also a great way to combine fun with a bit of learning, no matter what age your kids are.

-- Bring along a few snuggly toys, such as baby’s favorite talking plush toy.
+- Bring along a few snuggly toys.
+Baby’s favorite talking plush toy is a very welcome companion when traveling with toddlers.
 A bit of familiarity will help your child feel more at home away from home.

-- Food on an airplane can be unpredictable, and you don’t want a hungry toddler on a long flight.
-Bring along some favorite healthy snacks in case your kids don’t like the menu.
+- Bring along some favorite healthy snacks.
+Food on an airplane can be unpredictable, and you don’t want to be traveling with toddlers who are hungry on a long flight.